 The Department of Psychology offers a wide range of courses to students to represent the diversity of the field and to meet the diversity of students’ interests.
 Students have the opportunity to choose those courses that best serve their interests and career goals.

-The curriculum is research-focused while sampling from subfields within psycholog y that are traditionally regarded as fundamental (cognition, developmental and social) and those more often labeled as applied (clinical and sexuality), in addition to the neurosciences.
-Students may fulfill the senior capstone requirement through a faculty-mentored research project using state-of-the-art computing and laboratory or through applied research in a practicum setting at one of many human service agencies in the area.
+The curriculum is research-focused while sampling from subfields within psychology that are traditionally regarded as fundamental (cognition, developmental and social) and those more often labeled as applied (clinical and sexuality), in addition to the neurosciences.
+Students often culminate their educational experiences through a faculty-mentored research project using state-of-the-art computing and laboratory or through applied research in an internship or practicum setting at one of many human service agencies in the area.